Alexn555/reactmoviescrab/README.md

-# React Bee work component using redux
+# React Movies watcher using redux

 This a basic react table workbook